qdm12/hbc/README.md

 By default, it runs a set of unit tests on all the circuits implemented (initiated from _main.cpp_).
 You can change the tests, or _main.cpp_ or whatever and it should still work.

+## Documentation ##
+For now, there is only my report on the project which should be quite complete, and my comments in the source code.

+The report is contained in the repository and is also available [here](https://www.dropbox.com/s/rqnrslzb1pstkq0/FYP%20report%20-%20Homomorphic%20encryption%20Cryptography%20for%20cloud%20computing%20-%20Quentin%20McGaw%20qdm12%202016.pdf?dl=0)

 ## How do I run it? ##
 You will need several libraries.
 You can either use the _Makefile_ following the instructions in the **Makefile** section or do it manually.